universityofderby/chef-nfs4acl/README.md

 ```

 #### nfs4acl::default
-Default recipe is blank.
+The default recipe is blank because this is a resource cookbook.

 Resources
 ---------

-Define a `nfs4_setfacl` resource in a recipe to set an ACL on a NFS4 mounted file/directory.
+Define a `nfs4_setfacl` resource in your recipe to set a NFS4 ACL on a mounted file/directory.
 Specify the file/directory path as the resource name and the ACL as an array of strings.
+Details on the ACL format can be found in the `nfs4_acl` man page (<http://linux.die.net/man/5/nfs4_acl>).
+NFS4 ACLs are different from standard POSIX permissions.

+The default action `:create` uses `nfs_setfacl -s ...` to set the specified NFS4 ACL.

     nfs4_setfacl '/tmp/test_file_or_dir' do
       acl [